When dangerous goods are transported, special guidelines apply. When does a transport count as a dangerous goods transport?

 Dangerous goods transports marking

 Dangerous goods are marked on the packaging or outer packaging and, depending on the quantity or points, on the vehicle.
 Not every transport of dangerous goods is subject to the requirements of labeling.
 Below 1000 points (ADR), in many cases the obligation to mark the vehicle does not apply.
-Above 1000 points, the transport of dangerous goods must be marked with an orange warning sign.
+Above 1000 points (see 1000 points rule), the transport of dangerous goods must be marked with an orange warning sign.
 They are then easily recognizable as such, especially for rescue forces in the event of an accident.

 Special qualifications for the transport of dangerous goods